LZhenHong/Americano/README.md

 This project is licensed under the [MIT License][1].

+> [!NOTE]
-**Note**: If you are using **Bartender 5** and have hidden the menu bar icon, please be aware that the status display of the Americano menu bar icon may be inaccurate.
+> If you are using **Bartender 5** and have hidden the menu bar icon, please be aware that the status display of the Americano menu bar icon may be inaccurate.

 [1]: https://github.com/LZhenHong/Americano/blob/main/LICENSE
 [2]: https://ss64.com/osx/caffeinate.html